Siguza/IOHIDeous/docs/index.md

 }
 ```

-Unlike most other functions, this one _isn't_ exported as an external method of any UserClient, but is handled in `setProperties`:
+Unlike most other API functions, this _isn't_ exported as an external method of any UserClient, but is instead handled in `setProperties`:

 ```c++
 IOReturn IOHIDSystem::setProperties(OSObject * properties)